 Feedback Requirements:

-During the residency, artists must conduct at least one sharing session, lecture, or workshop, primarily at TTICC.
+During the residency, artists must host at least one artist talk, lecture, or workshop, primarily at TTICC.
 Such activities must be completed no later than 14 days prior to departure.

-Artists must submit at least one creative work produced during the residency, no later than 14 days prior to departure.
+Artists must submit at least one original work produced during the residency, no later than 14 days prior to departure.
 The medium, format, and dimensions shall be mutually agreed upon by the artist and the Authority.
 The work shall be licensed to the Authority for collection, exhibition, or non-commercial publication, marketing, and promotion.

 Copyright matters shall be handled in accordance with copyright law.
-In principle, the artist shall be the copyright holder, while the economic rights shall belong to the Authority, unless otherwise agreed upon in writing.
+In principle, the artist shall retain moral rights, while the property rights shall belong to the Authority, unless otherwise agreed upon in writing.
 A licensing agreement shall be signed in duplicate, with one copy retained by each party.

 Selected artists must pay a residency security deposit of NT$5,000 at least 15 days prior to move-in.
 The deposit will be refunded without interest after completion of the handover process upon departure.
 Early departure requires notification at least 15 days in advance and approval from the Authority.
 Unauthorized departure will result in forfeiture of the deposit.